You will require more vitamin B2 if you are losing weight or active, and even more if you are both losing weight and being active at the same time.

 It’s hard to overdose on vitamin B2 because it is water-soluble and easily excreted in the urine.

-Riboflavin availability has increased with the fortification of grains and cereals since the 1940s.
-As shown in the chart below (data from USDA Economic Research Service), fortification provides enough B2 to meet the Daily Recommended Intake (i.e. 1.3 mg/day), but not the optimal amounts that align with greater satiety and that reduces your cravings.
+Riboflavin availability has increased with the fortification of grains and cereals since the 1940s and again in the 1970s.
+However, as shown in the chart below (data from USDA Economic Research Service), fortification provides enough B2 to meet the Daily Recommended Intake (i.e. 1.3 mg/day).
+Even with fortification, dietary vitamin B2 declined after the introduction of the USDA Guidelines for Americans in 1977.

-People following a high-fat diet (e.g. keto or low carb) may also need to prioritise riboflavin given that high-fat foods typically don’t contain a lot of riboflavin.
+People following a high-fat diet (e.g. keto or low carb) may also need to prioritise riboflavin, given that high-fat foods typically don’t contain a lot of it.
 As noted above, you also need more vitamin B2 to convert the fat in your diet to usable energy in your cells.

 Riboflavin is heat stable, so it doesn’t break down when you cook it.
-However, vitamin B2 does leach into the cooking water and degrades quickly when exposed to light (this is why milk cartons are opaque).
+However, vitamin B2 leaches into the cooking water and degrades quickly when exposed to light (which is why milk cartons are opaque).

 Between ten and twenty per cent of riboflavin is lost in the pasteurisation of milk and 10 to 20% in the cooking of meat.